 The majority of these resurrections, I believe, will take place at the main Rapture event.
 These glorified saints never will need to fear God’s severe judgment, and they will be exempt from His righteous wrath.

-During the week of Jesus’ death, burial, and resurrection, the Feast of Firstfruits fell on the date of Aviv 17 on the Hebraic calendar.
+During the week of Jesus’ death, burial, and resurrection, the Feast of Firstfruits fell on the date of Aviv 17 on the Hebraic calendar (as described in the prophecy fulfillment section of my Good Thursday commentary).
 It was the same date that Noah’s ark landed and rested on Mount Ararat (Genesis 8:4).
 On that day, Noah and his family were safe and secure from harm, with no further chance of sinking or drowning.

 Someone looking at my Holy Week chart questioned me about this.
 Here is my response: